Traap/bootstrap-archlinux/README.md

 # TraapReset

-I use a bash script resetTraap to reset my environment.
-I use this scripts from Arch Linux, ArcoLinux, msys, WSL1 and WSL2 Linux machines.
+I use this repository reset my ArchLinux, ArcoLinux, msys, WSL1 and WSL2 Linux machines.

-### resetTraap does NOT.
+### TraapReset does NOT.
 1. Install or update the operating system.
 2. Does not perform any sanity or error checking.

-### resetTraap DOES:
+### TraapReset DOES:
-1. Clones repositories I use daily.
+1. Clones repositories used daily.
 2. Recreates symbolic links.
-3. Configures VIM and my plugins.
+3. Configures VIM and plugins.

 ### Disclaimers done.
 Usage:
 ```bash